a3ramesh/cse15l-lab-reports/lab-report3.md

 ```
 Notice how it prints each line containing the query word "drug" with two lines preceding it.

-This is a useful function because it enables the user to get some within which their query word is used; this is a more efficient way to get the context behind each use of a certain word that does not involve printing out the entire text and scrolling to each use of that word.
+This is a useful function because it enables the user to get some context within which their query word is used; this is a more efficient way to get the context behind each use of a certain word that does not involve printing out the entire text and scrolling to each use of that word.

 This concludes my lab report.